Understanding Defensive Fronts In Football

 Defensive Ends: 5 Technique

-under front
+under front in football

 Teams will shift their linebackers to the tight end side if he’s a viable passing threat and play the 3 technique opposite side.